 GMVCC provides information and referral for all your housing needs including emergency, low-income, and special needs housing.

-The GMVCC facility is a meeting place for many community-based organizations and events including monthly AARP and Covington Quilters meetings.
+The GMVCC facility is a meeting place for many community-based organizations and events including monthly Covington Quilters as well as weekly Maple Valley Rotary breakfast meetings and Alcoholics Anonymous meetings.

 GMVCC 50+ Programs provide opportunities for adults to contribute to our community through active volunteerism.
 Browse our open positions.
-Contact Allison or Linda or call 425-432-1272 for more information.
+Contact Tracy or Jamie or call 425-432-1272 for more information.